linode/apl-docs/docs/inst-chart.md

 Doing a Helm uninstall will only remove the job used to deploy Otomi.
 It will not remove all the installed components.
 If you would like to do a complete uninstall, we advise to first clone the `otomi/values` repository (to secure the configuration) and then uninstall using Otomi CLI.

+Uninstalling optional applications using the chart is possible by toggeling them on/of (by specifying enabled is true or false).

 ## Monitoring the Chart install

 The chart deploys a Job (your-release-name-) in the default namespace.
 Use K9s (or any tool of your preference), to monitor the install.